 Reports and Complaints of Harassing Conduct

-Members of the District community and third parties are encouraged to promptly report incidents of harassing conduct to an administrator, supervisor, or other District official so that the Board may address the conduct before it becomes severe, pervasive, or persistent.
+Members of the District community and third parties are encouraged to promptly report incidents of legally prohibited unlawful harassing conduct to an administrator, supervisor, or other District official so that the Board may address the conduct before it becomes severe, pervasive, or persistent.

-Members of the District community or third parties who believe they have been unlawfully harassed by another member of the District community or a third party are entitled to utilize the Board's informal and/or formal investigation and complaint processes.
-Initiating a complaint, whether formally or informally, will not adversely affect the complaining individual's employment or participation in educational or extra-curricular programs.
-While there are no time limits for initiating complaints of harassment under this policy, individuals should make every effort to file an informal or a formal complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.
+Members of the District community or third parties Individuals who believe they have been unlawfully harassed by another member of the District community or a third party individual are entitled to utilize the Board's complaint process that is set forth in Policy 3362.02 - Anti-Harassment Complaint Procedure procedure for this policy.
+Initiating a complaint, whether formally or informally, will not adversely affect the complaining individual's employment or participation in educational or extra-curricular programs unless the complaining individual makes the complaint maliciously or with knowledge that it is false.
+While there are no time limits for initiating complaints of harassment under this policy, iIndividuals should make every effort to file a complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.

-The names and titles of the Anti-Harassment Compliance Officer with whom complaints of sexual and other forms of unlawful harassment should be filed are set forth in the administrative procedures which supplement this policy.
-The names and titles of these individuals will be published annually:
+The names and titles titles of the Anti-Harassment Compliance Officer The District’s Equity Officer(s) with whom complaints of sexual and other forms of unlawful harassment should be filed are set forth in Policy 3362.02 – the Anti-Harassment Complaint Procedure.
+The titles of these individuals will be published annually:

 ( ) in the parent and staff handbooks.

-( ) in the District Annual Report to the public.
+( ) in the District’s Annual Equity Report to the public.

 ( ) on the District's web site.